Accessibility Statement for Eltham Gardeners

 To request an accessible format or to report a problem, please contact us using the contact options provided on our public pages and indicate that this is an accessibility request.
 We will aim to respond within 5 business days and to provide a resolution or reasonable alternative within a mutually agreed timeframe.
 If you need information in a different format — for example, large print, audio recording or plain text — let us know the format you prefer and we will work to accommodate the request.

-Team of Eltham gardeners reviewing an accessibility checklist Ongoing monitoring and improvements: We perform periodic audits and update content as standards change.
+A gardener wearing bright turquoise gardening gloves and black waterproof boots is trimming a small, variegated shrub with green and yellow foliage using a hand pruner.
+The shrub is situated in a garden bed covered with mulch composed of bark chips and organic matter.
+In the background, there is a mix of soil, additional plants, and natural outdoor elements, suggesting a well-maintained backyard or front garden space within the Eltham area.
+The scene is illuminated by natural daylight, indicating a clear weather condition suitable for gardening work.
+The overall environment reflects active garden care, with attention to plant shaping and tidy landscaping, typical of professional gardening services offered by Gardeners Eltham in the local community, focusing on lawn, shrub, and garden maintenance.
+Ongoing monitoring and improvements: We perform periodic audits and update content as standards change.
 Our local Eltham gardeners team receives training on inclusive communication and customer support techniques so that in-person and remote interactions reflect accessibility best practice.
 If you encounter an accessibility issue while arranging garden services, please make a request as described above and we will prioritise your needs.

 Thank you for helping us improve.
 We welcome constructive information about barriers and will continue to evolve our accessibility practices to support everyone who interacts with Gardeners Eltham, Eltham gardeners and the wider community of gardeners in Eltham.